S-ArunaDevi06/Cab_booking_system/Readme.md

 **Conclusion:**

-It can be only implemented in DEVC++ as we have included some features which can be only used in developer c++.
+It can be only implemented in DEVC++ IDE as we have included some features which can be only used in developer c++.